Table of Content

 Key Challenges with OTT Advertising

-While OTT measurements have improved in the last year, there’s more that needs to be done.
+- Campaign Measurement Metrics While OTT measurements have improved in the last year, there’s more that needs to be done.
 Most OTT platforms still fail to report the channel that an ad ran on.
+Moreover, as aforementioned, the obscurity of targetting and attribution make OTT’s campaign metrics superficial.
 This drawback is one of the main reasons for key agencies to choose direct advertising over a programmatic approach.

 That said, there’s still growing hope in the advertising world for OTT advertising.
 Advertisers understand the potential and the money that it is bringing.
 While the technology needs a good number of upgrades, the outlook is very positive.
 More so with the adoption of IAB standards and frameworks!